 The Passage Room is a site-specific light and sound installation, which investigates the boundary between manufactured states and perceptual events.
-It is an architectural intervention of the main exhibition hall of the Raimund Abraham designed Austrian Cultural Forum New York, a space limited by its extremely narrow footprint.
-The installation is devised as a metaphor for the migratory process, configured for visitors to be drawn into its center and physically move through the installation.
+It is an architectural intervention of the main exhibition hall of the Raimund Abraham-designed Austrian Cultural Forum New York, a space limited by its extremely narrow footprint.
+The installation is devised as a metaphor for the migratory process, configured for visitors to be drawn into its center and physically move through a narrow passageway composed of two translucent scrims that become opaque once entered.
 The Passage Room creates an immersive environment by compressing physical and virtual manipulations of light and sound within a spatial setting.
+Purple light, composed of red ad blue light frequencies, is converted into sound frequencies, creating a virtual translation of light to sound.
+The light sequences alternate between pure light and video projections.